-I do not pour the flour into the measuring cup because this will yield significantly less flour then the recipe calls for.
+I do not pour flour into the measuring cup because this will yield significantly less flour than the recipe calls for.
 If you are having trouble with my recipes the accuracy of your almond flour measurements might be one angle to examine.
-So, for your reference in my recipes when one cup of almond flour is called for it will need to weigh about 4 ounces to yield the proper results.
+For your reference, in my recipes, one cup of almond flour is equal to 4 ounces in weight.

 For more information on why I use almond flour please see my Why Almond Flour? page.

-My Favorite Brands of Almond Flour
+Buy My Favorite Brands of Almond Flour Online

 International Options for Almond Flour

-Please note: Bob’s Red Mill Almond Flour is much coarser than the products recommended above; unfortunately, because of its consistency, this product does not work well with my recipes.
+Please note: Bob’s Red Mill Almond Flour is much coarser than the products recommended above.
+Unfortunately, because of its consistency, this product does not work well with my recipes.